 If you are wondering if painting over mold and mildew with Kilz mold and mildew resistant primer will kill the mold and midlew, the short answer is no. Kilz was designed to prevent mold and mildew not to kill them once they have already grown.
-This article will discuss what Kilz is, and why it’s not an effective solution to mold and mildew that have already grown.
+This article will discuss what Kilz is, and why it’s not an effective solution for killing mold and mildew that has already grown.

 What is Kilz, and What Does Kilz Do for Mold?

 Kilz is a company that makes paint primers designed to prevent black mold and other types of mold, mildew, stains or odor in your property.
 Kilz makes an aerosol spray paint primer for mold and a regular paint primer for mold.
 The spray paint primer is designed for small and hard to reach places while the regular paint primer is good for larger surfaces that are easy to reach.
 The Kilz mold and mildew products are water based primer-sealer-stainblockers that are made for building surfaces that are at high risk for mold and mildew growth due to high levels of nearby humidity or moisture.
 They provide good adhesion on both interior and exterior surfaces and offer a good paint anchor like primers are typically supposed to do.

 Will Kilz Cover Mold?

 Kilz should not be used to “cover” mold on drywall or on some any other surface in your property.
 Even if you paint over mold with Kilz, it will not kill the mold so the mold can still cause you health problems and damage your property.